 The risk of product liability is inherent in the testing of pharmaceutical products.
 If we cannot successfully defend ourselves against product liability claims, we may incur substantial liabilities or be required to limit or terminate testing of one or more of our drug candidates.
-Our inability to obtain sufficient product liability insurance at an acceptable cost to protect against product liability insurance.
+Our inability to obtain sufficient product liability insurance at an acceptable cost to protect against product liability claims could prevent or inhibit the commercialization of our drug candidates.
+We currently carry clinical trial insurance but do not carry product liability insurance.
 If we successfully commercialize one or more of our drug candidates, we may face product liability claims, regardless of FDA approval for commercial manufacturing and sale.
 We may not be able to obtain such insurance at a reasonable cost, if at all.
 Even if our agreements with any current or future corporate collaborators entitle us to indemnification against product liability losses, such indemnification may not be available or adequate should any claim arise.